| |

 the community development corporation.

-The pantry was founded when Rev. Keith Benjamin was at the church.
+The pantry was originally located in the United Methodist Church when Rev. Keith Benjamin was

 When the food pantry was